 EWB-USA accepts applications from community-based organizations from all over world, including the United States, that have a demonstrated need in one or more of our six project areas.

 These steps will guide you through the application process.
 Use Google Translate to read the instructions in a different language.
 For further information about our community and local partnerships, please see our In-Country Partner FAQ.
 In addition please visit the Community Partnerships resources.

 EWB-USA considers various criteria when reviewing a Community Program Application.
 Please read the application instructions and the criteria carefully before filling out the Community Program Application to ensure that your identified needs and proposed project(s) fit our community-development model.

 2. Fill Out and Submit the New Community Program Application

 If you determine that your proposed program meets the criteria, fill out and submit the Community Program Application.
 Submit a completed PDF application to firstname.lastname@example.org.

 3. Program Approval

 Once an application goes into the review process, you will receive a decision in four to six weeks.
-If the application is approved, the program will be posted in PAWS, where it becomes available for adoption by one of our student or professional chapters.
+If the application is approved, the program will be posted to chapters, where it becomes available for adoption by one of our student or professional chapters.